 As a member of one of New Zealand’s most recognised yachting families Tony has developed a community network that enables things to get done.
 Tony’s personal and leadership qualities have enabled commitment and buy in from diverse groups within the maritime community.

 Professionally known, as AD Blake, Tony is an internationally renowned marine artist whose works have been acquired by many private and corporate collectors in the United States, Canada, the British Virgin Isles, Britain and New Zealand.
 Commissions have come from important private and corporate collections as well as international yacht clubs.
-With a lifetime of sailing experience both coastal and blue water Tony is also past Chairman of the Classic Yacht Association of New Zealand and Skipper of Thelma.
+With a lifetime of sailing experience both coastal and blue water Tony is also past Chairman of the Classic Yacht Association of New Zealand and past skipper of the trust boats Gloriana, Waitangi and Thelma.